ikawrakow/ik_llama.cpp/github-data/discussions/201 - What is the NUMA situation _.md

 Looking at the codebase, I think it currently only works for dual socket nodes, and I would have been more interested in testing it but none of my machines (even the very unstable one quad socket 1 TB memory node that I haven't turned on in a long time) would have enough RAM to replicate my preferred quant of R1, I'd have to use one under 192 GB (I do still have my IQ1_S_R4 V2 that is 129 GB).

+> 👤 **ubergarm** replied on **2025-03-25** at **15:58:04**
+>
+> Super, I just fetched this fork and will take a peek.
+>
+> > The downside of duplicating the model is pretty heavy
+>
+> Yeah, it is *so much* RAM!
+>
+> Probably easiest to go BIOS `NPS1` on dual socket AMD Epyc or on newer Intel Xeon BIOS `SNC=Disable` to get exactly 2 big NUMA nodes (one per CPU socket).
+Ideally you would have the most number of individual NUMA nodes to maximize performance, but the RAM is then too small per node to fit the bigger models.
+>
+> Also [mingfeima](https://github.com/mingfeima) left an [interesting comment](https://github.com/ggml-org/llama.cpp/issues/12003#issuecomment-2731572966) recently discussing some of the intel specific optimizations and work he's doing on sglang.
+>
+> Finally, I recently saw Wendell of [level1techs youtube channel do a video](https://www.youtube.com/watch?v=kOh04PhXqmY) about quad socket Intel Xeon.
+Seems like it could be configured into 8 individual NUMA nodes with 1TB each possibly?
+Talk about wasting RAM, but would be fun to try haha...

 > 👤 **saood06** replied on **2025-03-27** at **07:24:15**
 >
 > >Super, I just fetched this fork and will take a peek.